Asbestos: History, Types, and Health Risks of Mesothelioma

 What Is Asbestos?

 Asbestos is a naturally occurring mineral found in soil.
-It’s composed of tiny fibers, or strands, that stick and weave together to form a large mass.
+It has tiny fibers, or strands, that stick and weave together.
 Asbestos is usually located in soil or attached to rocks.
 Asbestos fibers look like fragments of cloth.

 Humans began using asbestos more than 5,000 years ago.
 Records depict ancient Egyptians blaming asbestos for a worker’s illness.
-Only in the last 40-50 years did the general public learn definitively that asbestos was a hazard to their health.
+Only in the last 40-50 years did the general public learn that asbestos was a health hazard.

 What Was Asbestos Used for?